NC3-LU/cases_web/_publications/bestpractices/OnlineBankingECommerce-BestPractices.markdown

 * [Useful: Secunia PSI (for non-professional use only)]({% link _knowhow/glossary/SecuniaPSI.markdown %})
 * [Patches]({% link _knowhow/glossary/Patches.markdown %})

-<h3 class="titre-page" id="rules-specific-to-online-bankinge-commerce-security">Rules specific to online banking/e-commerce security</h3>
+## Rules specific to online banking/e-commerce security
 Before logging in to online services, it is very important to read about and apply good habits:

 ### Emails: beware of appearances